 What is a residential tenancy agreement?

-- the name and address of the tenant, and the property manager/owner or provider
+- The name and address of the tenant, the owner and the property manager (if different)

-- the dates when the agreement starts and ends (or state that the agreement is periodic)
+- Dates for when the agreement starts and ends

 - The amount of bond required